Battle of Mount Harriet: Battle

 Captain David Wheen's L Company crossed their start line shortly after K Company and were almost immediately engaged by machine-gun fire from Sub-Lieutenant Pablo Oliva's platoon of conscripts defending the lower southern slopes.
 There were several casualties from this fire, including Lieutenant Ian Stafford the only Argyll and Sutherland Highlander in the campaign who was on exchange as L Company's second -in-command and was shot in the leg.
 Kim Sabido, the IRN reporter with L Company, reported stiff Argentine resistance:

 For a couple of hours it seemed as if it might all go wrong.
 Pinned down on the slopes by heavy machine gun and sniper fire, progress was painfully slow.
 I saw several men fall with bullet wounds, others were hit by flying fragments from the constant barrage of long-distance high-explosive shelling.
 The men in front of us were not giving up without a bitter fight.

 The weapons in Oliva's platoon would not be silenced until being hit by several MILAN anti-tank missiles and the supporting 105mm artillery guns from Mount Challenger, with Oliva reporting the loss of 3 men killed (Sergeant Héctor Montellano, Corporal Oscar Labalta and Private Juan Raúl Serradori) and 14 wounded (including the platoon sergeant, Ramón Antonio Barrios and Corporals Héctor Adán Pereyra and Carlos Alberto López) in his platoon.
-L Company Marines took 5 hours to advance 600 metres in the face of reinforcements in the form of Sub-Lieutenant Bruny's RI 4 Platoon and contend they took fire from at least seven machine guns and protecting rifle teams that wounded five men, including the company's second-in-command and his signaller.
+L Company took 5 hours to advance 600 metres in the face of reinforcements in the form of Sub-Lieutenant Bruny's RI 4 Platoon and contend they took fire from at least seven machine guns and protecting rifle teams that wounded five men.
 British military historian Hugh Bicheno reports that the 4th Regiment's passive night goggles were all with Arroyo's B Company.
-Another 11 Marines in Wheen's Company were wounded by Argentine shellfire that Lieutenant-Colonel Soria personally brought down attempting to halt the British advance.
+Another 11 marines in Captain Wheen's Company were wounded by Argentine shellfire that Lieutenant-Colonel Soria personally brought down attempting to halt the British advance.
 One of the attacking Royal Marines, Geoff Power, remembers:

 I nearly got blown up.
 It was a miracle escape, really.
 An artillery shell landed right next to me and threw me through the air.
 It shook me up a bit and collapsed my lungs.
 That bomb injured quite a few of my mates who were taken away to get treatment, but I carried on.